IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

 I know, I know, we are in the middle of February and New Year's Resolutions are not something to talk about now, but I've been quite busy with a big project, (so I couldn't have time to update my WebSite and blog a lot).
 For me it is time to say what are my New Year's Resolutions and my next step learning Frontend Development is to start learning <a class="link link--special" href="https://en.wikipedia.org/wiki/JavaScript" target="_blank" rel="noopener">JavaScript</a>.

+Cause as we all know one of the best things in our industry is to learn new things everyday.

+As many of my coworkers know, I've been writing <a class="link link--special" href="https://en.wikipedia.org/wiki/HTML" target="_blank" rel="noopener">HTML</a> and <a class="link link--special" href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets" target="_blank" rel="noopener">CSS</a> a couple of years in my <a class="link link--special" href="/projects/">projects</a> so, after my last permanent job in <a class="link link--special" href="http://www.martin-young.com" target="_blank" rel="noopener">Martin & Young</a>, a small digital agency in Madrid I had the time to start reading several books such as <a class="link link--special" href="#JSBookOne">JavaScript for Kids</a> & <a class="link link--special" href="#JSBookTwo">Eloquent JavaScript</a> but as they have exercises to do, I left them halfway.

 <figure class="picture">
     <img src="/assets/images/resource-javascript-for-kids.jpg" alt="">
     <figcaption class="caption">